Skip to main content

 Introduction

 The theological concept of surrender—or giving control to God—occupies a prominent place in the modern Christian consciousness.
-From pulpits, in devotional material, songs, and across a multitude of Christian traditions, believers are often exhorted to “surrender their lives to Christ,” to “give up control,” or to “come to the end of themselves.”
+From pulpits, in devotional material, songs, and across a multitude of Christian traditions, believers are often exhorted to “surrender their lives to Christ,” to “give up control."
+This is often expressed as a “come to the end of yourselves,” experience.
 These exhortations, frequently couched in emotive and urgent language, invite believers to a posture of yielding, releasing, and letting go.
-Yet, when this language is measured against the actual vocabulary, teachings, and emphases of the Greek New Testament, important questions emerge: How biblically grounded are the concepts of “surrender” and “giving control”?
-Does such language reflect the spiritual vision of the earliest Christian scriptures, or does it indicate a drift from the foundational teachings, especially as found in key passages like Romans 6, Romans 8, and Romans 12:1–2?
-Furthermore, what are the dangers of a deficient scriptural foundation in faith and love, and how might this affect spiritual maturity?
+Yet, when this language is measured against the actual vocabulary, teachings, and emphases of the Greek New Testament, important questions emerge:

 This essay systematically explores these questions by conducting an extensive analysis of the Greek New Testament terminology, an exegetical study of central Pauline texts, a review of historical and modern theological developments, and a critical assessment of the effects of doctrine on spiritual growth.
-The inquiry will illuminate the origins and scriptural limits of the “surrender” motif and advance a richer understanding of how maturity through truth and love constitutes the heart of Christian transformation.
+The inquiry will attempt to illuminate the origins and scriptural limits of the “surrender” motif and advance a richer understanding of how maturity through truth and love constitutes the heart of Christian transformation.

 Greek New Testament Terms for ‘Surrendering’ and ‘Giving Control’

-Lexical Study: Paradidomi, Ekdotos, and Related Terms
+Lexical Study: Greek Related Terms

 The modern vernacular of surrender—implying an absolute relinquishment or “giving up” of one’s will—is not directly native to the primary Greek vocabulary of the New Testament.
 The closest terms are generally paradidomi (παραδίδωμι), meaning “to deliver over,” “to hand over,” or even “to betray,” and ekdotos (ἔκδοτος), often translated as “given up” or “delivered” specifically in relation to Jesus being handed over for crucifixion.

 Paradidomi appears in various contexts, notably to describe Jesus' betrayal (e.g., Matthew 26:2) and Paul’s handing over of traditions to the church (1 Corinthians 11:23).
 The nuance here involves an active handing over, often with negative connotations (betrayal, judicial deliverance), rather than the positive, willful yielding implied by “surrender” in modern Christian language.
-Ekdotos is even more limited, strongly referencing the divine handing over of Christ and never used prescriptively for believers in the sense of “yielding control”.
+Ekdotos is even more limited, strongly referencing the divine handing over of Christ and is never used prescriptively for believers in the sense of “yielding control”.

-Commentators note the Greek New Testament more commonly commands believers to “present your bodies as a living sacrifice” (Romans 12:1), “walk by the Spirit” (Galatians 5:16), or “put off the old self” (Ephesians 4:22), language emphasizing intentional activeness and participation.
-While there is an undeniable call to submission (hupotasso) and obedience (hupakoe), these terms involve active, conscious alignment with God’s will, rather than the passive resignation modern “surrender” language may imply.
+Commentators note the Greek New Testament more commonly commands believers to “present your bodies as a living sacrifice” (Romans 12:1), “walk by the Spirit” (Galatians 5:16), and “put off the old self” (Ephesians 4:22).
+This language emphasizes dependence on God and intentional activeness and participation in His process of transformation.

-The contemporary Christian appropriation of “surrender” and “giving control” as spiritual ideals is thus, at best, a secondary development.
-It lacks a robust, direct linguistic foundation in the Greek New Testament.
-This gap has caused some scholars to question whether the call to “surrender” reflects the Bible’s deepest invitation, or whether it constitutes an interpretive overlay influenced by later traditions, emotionalist expressions, or pietistic spirituality.
+This gap has caused some scholars to question whether the call to “surrender” reflects the Bible’s deepest invitation, or whether it constitutes an interpretive overlay influenced by later traditions, emotionalist expressions, pietistic spirituality, or just a lack of sound teaching in the church.

 The Biblical Concept of Surrender in the New Testament: Textual and Thematic Analysis